k2-fsa/icefall/docs/source/recipes/librispeech/conformer_ctc.rst

   - (2) How to start the training, either with a single GPU or multiple GPUs
   - (3) How to do decoding after training, with n-gram LM rescoring and attention decoder rescoring
   - (4) How to use a pre-trained model, provided by us
+  - (5) How to deploy your trained model in C++, without Python dependencies

 Data preparation
 ----------------